Darkskald/SFG/README.md

 This file is a container for useful code snippets which simplify chemistry-related and data analysis related calculations

+### scripts
+This file contains code for automized spectra analysis to simplify workflow.

 ### under_construction
 A collection file for code that is not ready to use, under construction or under testing.